 Survival conditions for an IT person

-- What are the main challenges for an IT professional when he enters?
+— What are the main difficulties that an IT specialist faces when he enters

 - In fact, IT specialists have enough problems.
 Most of them are young professionals, but also those who have been on the market for a long time have to change, adapt to new conditions and technological innovations.
 Therefore, the main condition for "survival" for a specialist of any level can be called permanent training.